xuf-95/logseq-notes-repo/pages/Interview.md

 	- TK：Would you like some water or coffee before we begin?
 	- TS：I'm ok, thanks you.
 	- TK：Alright.
 So, to get started.
 Why don't you tell me a little bit about youself.
 	- TS：Sure, I'm studied at the University of Florida and graduated in 2010 with a Masters Degree in toy design.
+After graduation
 	- TK：
 	- TS：
 	- TK：